Are you ready to see the modern traditional kitchen reveal and all of the juicy makeover details?!

 Tackling this kitchen renovation so soon after purchasing our new home definitely pushed me out of my comfort zone, but I am so grateful that we did it.
 Our kitchen is the heart of the home and I finally have the open-concept kitchen of my dreams!

-Adding some DIY to your project can also help to save on the renovation.
+Adding some DIY projects can also help to save money on the renovation.
 I hope my open-concept kitchen remodel has inspired you to take the plunge with your next big project and create a space that brings you joy every day.

 - KitchenMaid Cabinets (color: Dove White, door style: Holace Maple SQ) – out of stock (similar style)